 First, know that you must use the Quick Creation workflow when setting up a The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 You would do this either in Power Editor or the new Ads Manager interface.
 If you use Guided Creation (as I was), Dynamic Creative will not be an option.

 For now, you must use one of the following The campaign objective is the ultimate goal for your Facebook ad.
 Your selection will impact options, including optimization and delivery.:

 - App Installs

 Okay, so let’s get this set up…

 First, set up your campaign using Quick Creation and save it to draft.
-We’re only selecting an objective and naming our campaign, ad set, and ad for now.
+We’re only selecting an objective and naming our campaign, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., and ad for now.

 Now, edit the ad set, and you’ll see the Dynamic Creative option.